-NDP and SEA Material assets Population and human health Soil Water to local s and the of the system.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take into account the planning guidance provided within these documents. a range of objectives, five of which directly relate to rural areas: Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
+Material assets Population and human health Soil Water Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil The NDP should take into account the planning guidance provided within these documents.
+Herefordshire Core Strategy, Pre- submission document 2011-2031 Development Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
+Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
+The Core Strategy includes a range of objectives, five of which directly relate to rural areas: • To meet the housing Water Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Material assets Population and human health Soil Water The NDP should take account of relevant policies set within in the Core Strategy.
 Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
-Approx 63 dwellings will need to be delivered ) ( county relevant.
-The Core Strategy includes a range of objectives, five of which directly relate to nt county conformity with where relevant.
-The Core Strategy includes a range of objectives, five of which directly relate to rural areas:
+Approx 63 dwellings will need to be delivered

-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community within the village of Withington unless there is robust and sound evidence to demonstrate the existence of unavoidable constraints on site delivery.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community within the village of Withington unless there is robust and sound evidence to demonstrate the existence of unavoidable constraints on site delivery.
 Local Housing needs only will be delivered in the villages of Preston Wynne, Westhide and Wellington Marsh.
 To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
 Seeks proportional growth of up to 18% in Withington, (Hereford HMA) over the plan period.